-TESOL minor students are qualified for many overseas positions teaching English as a foreign language.
-They may also work in various ESL programs in the United States and other English-speaking countries.
-Possible teaching settings include adult education classes, intensive English programs, and English language learning programs around the world.
-Students in any major may apply for the TESOL minor.
+Students with this minor are qualified for many overseas positions teaching English as a foreign language.
+They may also work in various ESL (English as a Second Language) programs in the United States and other English-speaking countries, such as adult education classes and intensive English programs.
+Many higher-level TESOL jobs in the United States require a master’s degree, which BYU also offers [[link]]

-Students who complete the TESOL minor are also eligible to earn a TESOL certificate if they meet additional requirements.
-This certificate is more usable in the professional world than a minor alone, and it may be particularly useful if the student plans to teach abroad.
+Students who complete the TESOL minor are also eligible to earn a TESOL certificate if they meet the following requirements.
+This certificate is more usable in the professional world than a minor alone, and it may be particularly useful if you plan to teach abroad.

 - Complete a TESOL minor (18 credits).